 Lagers can also be light or dark, with types such as bocks, dunkels, and pilsners all part of the lager family.

-For Part 1 of this two-part post, we looked at 11 beer and coffee combinations, and as we expected, the number of different methods and outcomes in this group was extraordinary, as proof that there’s not just one way to combine beer and coffee.
+We looked at 11 beer and coffee combinations, and as we expected, the number of different methods and outcomes in this group was extraordinary, as proof that there’s not just one way to combine beer and coffee.

 One important pattern did emerge: the vast majority of the beers were dark ales – stouts and porters.
 And as we said above, this makes a lot of sense, as the roasty notes of stouts and porters should go quite well with any number of roasted coffees.